world-of-webcraft/reactor/README.md

 Third row and so forth apply to the following rules:
 * Max 30 characters before line break.
 * The rest is up to you!
 Preferably some sort of description of what has been done.

+A note that is worth remembering TypeScript is nice :)